giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 <a name="conclusion"></a>
 ## Conclusion
 <p align="justify">
 In sum, our investigation examined the Twitter discourse surrounding the Nord Stream pipeline sabotage and found that popular rumors about the perpetrator were strongly reflected in the discourse network.
-Through our exploratory research approach, we were able to determine that the Twitter debate around Nord Stream did indeed reflect the popular rumors already pushed forward in the public discourse.
-However, it stands out that the belief that the US was behind the sabotage strongly prevails within the Nord Stream discourse network, both in terms of the number of Tweets and communities.
+Our exploratory research approach revealed that the discourse on Twitter around Nord Stream indeed mirrored the rumors already circulating in the public discourse.
+Notably, it stands out that the belief that the US was responsible for the sabotage strongly prevailed within the Nord Stream discourse network, both in terms of the number of Tweets and communities.
 </p>

 <p align="justify">